Denis Jeršov: 2014–2016

 Jeršov spent the following two years in more legal battles while trying to restructure and rescue Petrol Holding without "Petrol" in it.
 His efforts were ultimately unsuccessful and Petrol Holding declared bankruptcy in 2016.

 Personal life

 Denis Jeršov was known to have enjoyed acting in his early life.
 During his time in Tyumen State Oil and Gas University, he founded the first university theater group with his future friend and business partner Alexander Melnik.

-Denis Jeršov was married twice and had two children with each of his wives.
-His second wife was Elena Jeršova who was the 1997 titleholder of the Miss Russia beauty pageant and the 1999 Miss Europe.
+Denis Jeršov was married 3 and had two children with 2 of his wives.
+His 3 wife was Elena Jeršova who was the 1997 titleholder of the Miss Russia beauty pageant and the 1999 Miss Europe.
 Elena and Denis met at a charity gala in London in 2005 and married a year later.
 During their life in Bulgaria the couple became known for its patronage of the arts and in particular the National Theater of Bulgaria, where Elena funded several performances of Russian classics.
 Elena later was admitted and pursued a degree in Arts History at the Bulgarian Academy of Arts.